samf01/irbisio-site/content/pages/home.md

     accelerate carbon net zero while making returns for investors.

     Founded by a group of energy professionals, technical specialists and investment experts, Irbisio operates across Western Europe.
-Initial projects (include name examples or area of investment).
+Initial projects teams will focus on opportunities in areas such as carbon reduction, water management and alternative energy, with all investment programmes compliant with the United Nations Sustainable Development Goals.
   button:
     link: /about
     label: Learn More